Baby Mama (Brandy song): Background

+Critical reception

+"Baby Mama" earned largely positive reviews from music critics.
+Brittany Spanos, writing for Rolling Stone, described the song as "joyful from the jump," while Stephen Kearse from Pitchfork praised the "colorful and springy arrangements" on "Baby Mama."
+He found that "Hit-Boy’s horn loop [...] is so bouncy that the song sways even when the percussion drops out."
+Clash editor Robin Murray called the song a "fierce return," that was an "ultra-catchy slice of R&B" as well as "itchily infectious."
+Vulture's news editor Zoe Haylock, noted that "Baby Mama" was "a Mother’s Day anthem just in time to remind you that it’s Mother’s Day on May 10.
+That’s enough time to mentally prepare for a phone call, send a thoughtful gift over, or dedicate Brandy’s new song "Baby Mama" to the mother figures in your life."

 Chart performance

-"Baby Mama" debuted at number 23 on the US Billboard Adult R&B Songs in the week ending May 9, 2020 and eventually going on to peak at number seven on July 20, 2020.
+"Baby Mama" was officially announced as the lead single from B7 on American talk show, The Talk in March 2020.
+While the song's release was postponed due to the COVID-19 pandemic, it was officially released digitally on May 1, 2020.
+The song debuted at number 23 on the US Billboard Adult R&B Songs in the week ending May 9, 2020 and eventually going on to peak at number seven on July 20, 2020.
 This marked her first list entry as a leading artist since "Wildest Dreams" in 2012.
 In addition, it reached number 27 on the R&B/Hip-Hop Airplay chart.
 On May 16, 2020, the single entered and peaked on Billboard's R&B Digital Song Sales chart at number 10, making it Norwood's fifth entry on that chart.
 Elsewhere, on the week ending June 22, 2020, the single peaked at number 44 on the US Urban Airplay chart.

 Music video

 Background and release

-An accompanying music video was directed by Derek Blanks and Frank Gatson Jr., the latter of whom Norwood had frequently collaborated with throughout her career, including videos for "I Wanna Be Down" (1994) and “Put It Down" (2012).
+An accompanying music video was directed by Derek Blanks and Frank Gatson Jr., the latter of whom Norwood had frequently collaborated with throughout her career, including videos for "I Wanna Be Down" (1994) and "Put It Down" (2012).
 "Baby Mama" was filmed at the Fat Eye Studios in Los Angeles in the week of January 29, 2020, prior to social distancing and the COVID-19 pandemic.
-The video premiered on BET outlets on May 4, 2020, and uploaded online soon after.
+Next to Norwood and Chance girl group June's Diary appear as backing dancers in the video.
+It premiered on BET outlets on May 4, 2020, and uploaded online soon after.